Your baby will double its weight in the next 3 weeks. You may now be able to feel the first flutters of movement from the baby – known as ‘quickening’

 If you choose to do so you can self refer yourself to a private clinic.
 There is no need for a referral letter.
 In a private clinic you can see a doctor or a midwife.
 An ultrasound scan is available at short notice to provide reassurance as are other investigations.
 A consultant specialist will be available to assess and advise you about particular concerns.
-Pain in the bones, ligaments and muscles is amenable to treatment by an osteopath.

 ' Professional and reassuring 'Helen Campbell

 The sonographer was ready as soon as I arrived, and she was extremely calming, personable and professional.
 The scan and blood test where efficient without feeling rushed and all very easy.
 These appointments can feel uneasy and make you feel anxious but I felt reassured and in professional hands the whole time